Submissions for Drawn are now closed. We have extended transport booking until midday Monday 20 March.

 Drawn celebrates this diversity, encouraging artists to explore the gallery using both wall and floor space, utilising both traditional and experimental techniques and technologies.

 Submissions for this exhibition are invited from artists of any background who either draw or explore the concept of drawing in their work, including illustrators, videographers, sculptors, printers, embroiderers, typographers, animators and architects, presenting a multidisciplinary approach to this resurgent medium.

 Artists of all ages and experience are invited to submit.
-Entries must be no more than three years old and must be for sale.
+Submitted works must have been created no more than three years ago and must be for sale.
 All entries are subject to selection and a fee for entry applies.